awsdocs/amazon-connect-admin-guide/doc_source/listen-in.md

-# Listen in to Calls<a name="listen-in"></a>
+# Monitor Live Conversations<a name="listen-in"></a>

-Managers can listen in on active calls as agents interact with customers\.
-To set this up, you need to add the **Set call recording** block to your contact flow, assign managers the appropriate permissions, and then show them how to listen in\.
+Managers can monitor live conversations between agents and customers, and review past conversations\.
+To set this up, you need to add the **Set call recording** block to your contact flow, assign managers the appropriate permissions, and then show them how to monitor the conversations\.

 **Important**
-The listen\-in feature works only when call recording is enabled on a contact flow\.
-For instructions on adding the **Set call recording** block to your contact flow, see [Work with Recordings](recordings.md)\.
+The monitor feature works only when call recording is enabled on a contact flow\.
+For instructions on adding the **Set call recording** block to your contact flow, see [Set up Call Recording](set-up-recordings.md)\.

-## Assign Permissions to Listen to Calls<a name="manager-listen-in"></a>
+## Assign Permissions to Monitor Live Conversations<a name="manager-listen-in"></a>

-These permissions enable managers to listen to active calls and access recordings of past calls\.
+These permissions enable managers to monitor live conversations and access recordings of past conversations\.

-**To assign the manager permissions to listen in to conversations**
+**To assign a manager permissions to monitor a live conversation**

 1. Go to **Users**, **User management**, choose the manager, and then choose **Edit**\.

 1. In the Security Profiles box, assign the manager to the **CallCenterManager** security profile\.
-This security profile also includes a setting that makes the icon to download recordings easily discoverable\.
+This security profile also includes a setting that makes the icon to download recordings appear in the results of the Contact search page\.

-1. Also assign the manager to the **Agent** security profile so they can access the control contact panel\.
+1. Assign the manager to the **Agent** security profile so they can access the contact control panel\.
+This is so they can monitor the conversation through the contact control panel\.

 1. Choose **Save**\.